 - Restart Chrome, open the YouTube page and see if the error is gone.

-4] Clear cookies for YouTube
+4] Clear cookies for the website

 To do so, follow the below steps in Google Chrome: